 Of course, we would not be able to set our sights on such immense goals, if it were not for the people who have paved the way and set the foundation to our future success.
-That is why I want to recognize our immediate Past National President and the FY2020-2021 Board of Directors for their valiant efforts during the past year.
-It is inspiring how, despite being faced with such unprecedented and challenging circumstances, they still managed to spearhead and manage numerous projects that focused on important areas, such as quality – with our ISO certification.
+That is why I want to recognize our immediate past national president and the FY20-21 board of directors for their valiant efforts during the past year.
+It is inspiring how, despite being faced with such unprecedented and challenging circumstances, they still managed to spearhead and manage numerous projects that focused on important areas, such as quality with our ISO certification;

 - Immediate Past President Lope L. Bato, Jr. for our ISO certification as mentioned